 - Amazon S3 Buckets: If a DNS record points to an S3 bucket that’s deleted, an attacker can claim the bucket name and take over the subdomain.

-Proactive defense is key to preventing subdomain takeovers.
+Proactive defence is key to preventing subdomain takeover.
 Here are some crucial strategies:

 1. Regular DNS Record Audits:

-- Frequency: Conduct audits at least quarterly, with more frequent checks for critical domains or those undergoing frequent changes.
+- Frequency: Conduct DNS record audits at least quarterly, with more frequent checks for critical domains or those undergoing frequent changes.

 - Scope: Review all DNS records, including CNAMEs, A records, TXT records, and MX records.

-- Focus: Look for unused records, outdated entries, and records pointing to unauthorized destinations.
+- Focus: Look for unused records, outdated entries, and records pointing to unauthorised destinations.
 Remove unused records and update outdated ones.

-- Tools: Utilize DNS management tools or scripts to automate the process and identify inconsistencies.
+- Tools: Utilise DNS management tools or scripts to automate the process and identify inconsistencies.

 2. Implement Domain Monitoring Tools:

-- Choose the right tool: Select a tool that offers continuous monitoring, vulnerability scanning, and alerts for suspicious activity.
+- Choose the right tool: Select a tool that offers continuous threat exposure management, vulnerability scanning, and alerts for suspicious activity.

-- Monitor key metrics: Track changes in DNS records, new subdomain registrations, and unauthorized access attempts.
+- Monitor key metrics: Track changes in DNS records, new subdomain registrations, and unauthorised access attempts.

 - Set up alerts: Configure real-time alerts for any suspicious activity, allowing for immediate response.

-- Consider penetration testing tools: Some tools offer penetration testing capabilities to identify exploitable vulnerabilities in your subdomain configuration.
+- Consider penetration testing tools: Some tools offers penetration testing services to identify exploitable vulnerabilities in your subdomain configuration.

 3. Enable Domain Registrar Locking:

-- Activate locking features: Most registrars offer domain locking, which prevents unauthorized modifications to your DNS settings.
+- Activate locking features: Most registrars offer domain locking, which prevents unauthorised modifications to your DNS settings.

-- Enable Multi-Factor Authentication (MFA): Add an extra layer of security by requiring MFA for accessing your domain management account.
+- Enable MFA: Add an extra layer of security by requiring Multi-Factor Authentication (MFA) for accessing your domain management account.

-- Review access controls: Regularly review and restrict access to your domain management account to authorized personnel only.
+- Review access controls: Regularly review and restrict access to your domain management account to authorised personnel only.

 4. Implement DNSSEC: